zero-one01/pass-winmenu/README.md

 powershell> mkdir $HOME\.password-store
 ```

-Save the email address you used for creating your GPG key into a `.gpg-id` file
+Save the email address you used for creating your GPG key into a `.gpg-id` file in the root of your password directory.
-in the root of your password directory.
+If you have multiple keys with the same email address, you can also use the key ID instead.
 ```
 powershell> echo "myemail@example.com" | Out-File -Encoding utf8 $HOME\.password-store\.gpg-id
 ```

 If you've used a different location for your password store directory, you'll have to point pass-winmenu to it.
 Open `pass-winmenu.yaml` in the directory where you've installed the application, and set the `password-store`
 variable to the correct location.
-Exit pass-winmenu (right click the icon > Quit), and start it again.
+Exit pass-winmenu if it was running, and start it again.

 You should now have a working password manager.

 ### Password synchronisation

 If you want to access your passwords on multiple devices, you have several options.
-What follows are the instructions for setting up Git, but all software
+What follows are the instructions for setting up Git (which is by far the most popular option), but all software
 able to synchronise directories will work: Git, SVN, Dropbox, Google Drive, ownCloud, network shares, bittorrent sync...

 To synchronise your passwords using Git, initialise a new Git repository at the root of your password store:
 ```